tldr-pages/tldr/pages/windows/iscc.md

 # iscc

 > Compiler for Inno Setup installers.
-> It compiles an Inno Setup scripts into an Windows installer executable
+> It compiles an Inno Setup scripts into an Windows installer executable.

 - Compile an Inno Setup script: